AhmadHamze/hugo-toha-source/content/posts/infra/chatbot_deployment/index.md

 Now, you can run the application using `docker compose up` from the root of the application, this will build the Docker image and run the application in a container.

-One of the many benifits of dokcer compose is that when you change the code in the `src/api` directory, the changes will be reflected in the container, this is because we mounted the `src/api` directory as a volume in the container.
+One of the many benefits `docker compose` is that when you change the code in the `src/api` directory, the changes will be reflected in the container, this is because we mounted the `src/api` directory as a volume in the container.

 > This does not mean that the code in the container is changed!
 When you want to run the container directly, you will have to rebuild the image using `docker build` command.